siriniok/siriniok.github.io/_posts/2019-10-07-technology-impact-on-discussion-culture.md

 Existing platforms are also trying to mitigate this problem.
 For example, [Telegram introduced "slow mode"](https://techcrunch.com/2019/08/10/telegram-slow-mode-silent-notifications/) for group chats: you can throttle posting frequency down to a specific number of messages per hour.

-I believe there is a broad space of possibilities to solve this problem, and a technology that will solve it has the potential to become a new level of social networking.
+There is a broad space of possibilities to solve this problem, and a technology that will solve it has the potential to become a new level of social networking.
 As Naval Ravikant [once put it](https://twitter.com/naval/status/1099474932260495360): *"The people designing the algorithms to shape online debate are now the most powerful people in the world".*

 So how do you see the future of online debate?
 Can online discussions be less exhausting?
 Please, leave your thoughts in the comments below.